-There is one $I^2C$ Master Channel on the Picaso processor.
-The $I^2C$ channel is Master only, and cannot be configured to be a slave at this time.
+There are 3 user configurable $I^2C$ channels available for mapping to GPIO, for use by the user for the target application.
+All 3 $I^2C$ channels are Master only, and cannot be configured to be slaves at this time.